 Susan E. Birch, MBA, BSN, RN

-Under Birch’s leadership, the Department has been awarded numerous grants and performance bonuses, including the highest bonus of any state in 2012 and 2013 in recognition for its innovation and modernization of eligibility and enrollment systems by the Centers for Medicare and Medicaid Services.
-Director Birch is also leading the implementation of federal and state health care reform, while working with stakeholders to integrate care across the continuum and transform the Department’s health care delivery systems.
+Under Birch’s leadership, the Department has successfully expanded coverage to more low income Coloradans while focusing on containing costs and improving service delivery.
+The Department has been awarded numerous grants and performance bonuses, including the highest bonus of any state in 2012 and 2013 in recognition for its innovation and modernization of eligibility and enrollment systems by the Centers for Medicare and Medicaid Services.
+Birch is leading the implementation of federal and state health care reform, while working with stakeholders to integrate care across the continuum and transform the Department’s health care delivery systems.

 Birch previously served as the Chief Executive Officer of Northwest Colorado Visiting Nurse Association in Steamboat Springs, Colorado where she was instrumental in expanding programs, developing strategic partnerships and strengthening operations.
 The agency moved into a nurse-led model of integrated community health services including primary care, home and hospice care, public health and aging services during her tenure.

 Prior to moving to Northwest Colorado, Director Birch served at Georgetown University Hospital and in a variety of progressive nursing roles with Kaiser Permanente in Colorado.
 Director Birch has also completed appointments to the National Advisory Committee on Rural Health and Human Services and served as the Bonfils-Stanton Foundation Livingston Fellow and the Robert Wood Johnson Executive Nurse Fellow.
 Director Birch continues to play an influential role in nursing community as a Clinical Instructor for the University of Colorado, School of Nursing.

 Birch earned a nursing degree and a master’s degree in Business Administration, both from the University of Colorado.